 Mr Bradley Twynham

-Mr Bradley Twynham is a Technology Entrepreneur and Innovator, Strategy Consultant and Investor/Board Director with over 25 years working and consulting in the areas of enterprise technology adoption and enterprise operating model transformation.
-Integrated Patient Care, Health Data Analytics and Patient Engagement have been a major area of focus over the last 3 years.
+Brad is a Technology Entrepreneur and Innovator, Strategy Consultant and Investor/Board Director with over 25 years working and consulting in the areas of enterprise technology adoption and enterprise operating model transformation.

-Bradley has successfully started and built technology companies and has also acted in roles ranging from CEO to Corporate Development to Technology Strategy Consulting.
-Currently an investor in a number of companies focused on preventative health care, he resides on a number of Boards and acts as a Board Advisor.
+Brad has previously acted in roles ranging from CEO to Corporate Development to Technology Strategy Consulting and is currently an investor in a number of companies focused on preventative health care, he resides on a number of Boards and acts as a Board Advisor.

-Bradley is also a member of the Central Coast Medical Precinct Task Force which is a Federal Government Initiative focused on the Economic Development of the Central Coast Region, and is a Board Member of the Central Coast Montessori Primary School.
-Brad is a member of The Institute of Company Directors and Director Institute and also holds a number of International Memberships with Information Technology and Health Care Technology working groups and think tanks.
+Brad is a Member of the Central Coast Medical Precinct Task Force which is a Federal Government Initiative focused on the Economic Development of the Central Coast Region.
+He is also a Board Member of the Central Coast Montessori Primary School, member of The Institute of Company Directors and Director Institute and also holds a number of International Memberships with Information Technology and Health Care Technology working groups and think tanks.